pmadden90/milestone-project-3-ci/README.md

 ### Features Left to Implement
 - Initially, I attempted to set up a virtualenv as per suggestion of mentor however after discussing with a tutor via webchat, I discovered that a virtualenv is more difficult to set up on Gitpod so this was abandoned.
-- A rating system - up to 5 stars
+- A rating system - up to 5 stars.

 ## Technologies Used